RWS-NL/air-node-packages/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Request a feature for any package
+about: Request a feature for the library
-title: '[Request]: '
+title: 'Feat(): '
-labels: 'Addition 📤, Improvement 🎗️'
 assignees: ''

 ---